flype44/VControl/DOCUMENTATION.md

 This command changes the Vampire `FastIDE` mode for faster-than-legacy `IDE` devices reads.

+It applies only on compatible Vampire boards, with an embedded `FastIDE` slot.

 NO WARRANTY IS PROVIDED.
 USE AT YOUR OWN RISK.

 **INPUT :**